moji1/MDebugger/README.md

 To facilitate the researchers and developers to use MDebugger, we prepare a [virtual machine](http://mase.cs.queensu.ca/fse-artifact/MDebugger.ova) uisng Oracle VirtualBox.
 It includes MDebugger source  and all required software (e.g., PapyrusRT).
 The virtual machine can be downloaded from the following link: http://mase.cs.queensu.ca/fse-artifact/MDebugger.ova

-[Here](https://www.youtube.com/watch?v=ZCfRtQ7-bh8 ) you can find  how to import the OVA file in Oracle Virtualbox refer
+[Here](https://www.youtube.com/watch?v=ZCfRtQ7-bh8 ) you can find out how to import the OVA file in Oracle Virtualbox.

 We set up the credential, “osboxes” as the username and “osboxes.org” as the password, for the VM.
-The source code directory of MDebugger is /home/osboxes/MDebugger/ and PapyrusRT is insatled at /home/.../../
+The source code directory of MDebugger is ```/home/osboxes/MDebugger``` and PapyrusRT is insatled at ```/home/osboxes/papyrus-rt-devtest-latest/Papyrus-RT/``` and can be run uisng ```/home/osboxes/papyrus-rt-devtest-latest/Papyrus-RT/eclipse```

-All the source are configured as Eclipse project and can be accessed by running PapyrusRT(/home/../).
-You can change and build the code using inside PapyrusRT.

 ## Running
 Please note that we assume that you download the VM and successfully started the VM.
-- Step 0 : Run The Eclipse
+- Step 0 : Run The PapyrusRT

-The eclipse IDE is located t /home/osbox/...,, use command line or explorer to run that using default workspace.
+-- ```/home/osboxes/papyrus-rt-devtest-latest/Papyrus-RT/eclipse```   from  use command line or explorer to run that using default workspace.
 After loading the Eclipse press the run bottom which will open a new Eclipse IDE.
 Inside the the new Eclipse IDE, you should see the  PingPong and counter model which can be used to test the debugging.

 - Step 1 : Generate the code for debugging